mayfrost/guides/X.md

 ```

 ## TERMINAL EMULATOR
 To tweak the theme of your terminal emulator you need to tweak the _".Xresources"_ file.
-Each time you make changes run:
-`xrdb -merge`

 Next is an example _".Xresources"_ file which goes under your home directory:
 ```